AppEsteem/Samples/managed/managedsample.md

 *Including seal to Managed Code*

-1) After requesting the seal from AppEstem you would be receiving AESEAL.json and registration.cpp files for integration to Managed and Native code respectively.
+1) After requesting the seal from AppEsteem you would be receiving AESEAL.json and registration.cpp files for integration to Managed and Native code respectively.

-3) Add the seal (AESEAL.json or registration.cpp) obtained from AppEsteem to the application as Embedded Resource.
+3) Add the seal (AESEAL.json file) obtained from AppEsteem to the application as Embedded Resource.

    * To do this select project right click -> go to properties -> select Resources tab -> from Add Resource choose Add Existing File and Select AESEAL.json File.